giannissmirnios/splay_module/README.txt

 EVENT
 SUPER

+The system variable thread_stack should also be set to at least 2mb.

 Feel free to fork this module's source code and develop it's functionalities further.
 Also, feel free to contact me for anything related to this module at smyrnios [at] ceid.upatras.gr